-Your appointment time may be limited, so preparing a list of questions can help you make the most of your time.
+Your appointment time may be limited, so preparing a list of questions can help you make the most of your time with your child's doctor.
 List your questions from most important to least important in case time runs out.
 For PKU, some basic questions to ask include:

 Tests and diagnosis

-Newborn screening identifies almost all cases of PKU.
-All 50 states in the United States require newborns to be tested for PKU.
+Newborn blood testing identifies almost all cases of PKU.
+All 50 states in the United States require newborns to be screened for PKU.
 Many other countries also routinely screen infants for PKU.